Wolfratshausen: History

 The first mention of "Wolveradeshusun" appears in documents from the year 1003.
 About 100 years later, Otto II, the Graf of Deißen-Andechs, built a castle on a hill overlooking the valley.
 The castle was destroyed on 7 April 1734 when lightning struck the tower where gunpowder was stored.
 Stones from the ruins were transported to Munich where they were used to build the Residenz.

 From 1280 the town was designated a market town.
 In 1286, Conrad Nantwein, a pilgrim from Northern Germany, was arrested and burned at the stake in Wolfratshausen.
 Pope Boniface VIII canonized Nantwein as St. Nantovinus in 1297.

 By the 15th century, the Loisach and Isar rivers were used for water transport, especially logging.
 River travel continued and rafts operated between Wolfratshausen and Munich.

 Following the war, the labour camp was used as a displaced persons camp by the Allies.
 In 1957, Föhrenwald was transformed into a suburb of Wolfratshausen and renamed Waldram, to honour the Lord of Münsing who was one of the founders of the Benediktbeuern Abbey.

 In July 1983, Croatian emigre businessman Stjepan Đureković was assassinated by UDBA agents in Wolfratshausen.

 Wolfratshausen was formerly the seat of the district government, but this moved to Bad Tölz in 1972.

 Geography

 Wolfratshausen sits at the confluence of the Isar and Loisach Rivers, at approx. 30 km (19 mls.) southwest of Munich.
 A canal joins the two rivers to return water diverted for power generation at the Isar Amper Werke to the Isar.
 The town covers 9.13 square kilometres and is 577 meters above sea level.

 Politics

 Mayor

-The current mayor of Wolfratshausen is Klaus Heilinglechner of the Bürgervereinigung Wolfratshausen (BVW), who was elected in 2014 and re-elected in 2020.
+The current mayor of Wolfratshausen is Klaus Heilinglechner of the Bürgervereinigung Wolfratshausen (BVW), who was first elected in 2014 and re-elected both in 2020 and 2026.